The 20s Booming Economy 1920-1930

 A plan that resolved what WWI reparations Germany had to pay.
 Dawes Plan.
 The Dawes Plan was a 1924 agreement that restructured Germany's reparations payments after World War I to make them more manageable and to stabilize the German economy.

-A law that raised tariffs on many imported goods to protect factories and farms
+a law that raised tariffs on many imported goods to protect factories and farms

 Fordney-McCumber Tariff